foofork/orchflow/desktop/TYPESCRIPT_FIX_PLAN.md

 # TypeScript Fix Plan with Code Examples

+## ✅ STATUS: COMPLETE (2025-07-12)

+All TypeScript errors have been resolved.
+The test infrastructure migration is 98.2% complete with all critical issues fixed.

 ## Phase 1: Fix Store Mocking Infrastructure

 ### 1.1 Create Store Test Utilities